 14 Quick and Simple Yard Maintenance Things to Do in October

-Keep up with this stuff in October, so you don't get behind with fall yard maintenance.
+Tackle these outdoor tasks in October so you don't get behind with fall yard maintenance.

 Winterize Your Lawn Mower

-Don't just shut off your lawnmower and leave it until spring – that's a bad idea.
-But winterizing your mower only takes an hour.
-Give the deck a thorough cleaning.
-Then, add fuel stabilizer and a few ounces of oil to make sure the engine will start right up without hesitation in the spring.
+Don’t just shut off your lawn mower and leave it until spring — that’s a bad idea.
+Winterizing your mower only takes an hour.
+Give the deck a thorough cleaning, then, add fuel stabilizer and a few ounces of oil to make sure the engine will start right up without hesitation in the spring.

 Store Outdoor Furniture

 Often overlooked but essential to keeping your outdoor living space in tip-top shape is cleaning and storing your garden furniture out of the elements.
 Fall is also a perfect time to clean up any rust, repaint or repair your garden furniture so it looks great when you uncover it in the spring.

 Once leaves are on the ground, put aside some time to tackle that chore.
 Check out these great ways to make dealing with leaves easier!

 It’s important to apply fertilizer to your lawn during the fall — in fact, if you only apply fertilizer once a year, fall is the time to do it.
 Your lawn has spent all summer growing and it’s hungry!

 The water in soil left in empty flower pots and planters over winter can freeze and expand.
 Make sure to empty your clay and ceramic planters so they’ll survive for next season.